Cornell report urges higher C&D recycling rate for New York

 The state produces more than 18 million tons of C&D debris annually, emanating from buildings, roads, bridges and other infrastructure, which the report’s authors say represents 46 percent of all discarded materials generated in the state.

-“C&D debris from construction, renovation and demolition of buildings alone amounts to 7.7 million tons annually, of which 58 percent is landfilled, combusted or exported,” states the summary.
+“C&D debris from construction, renovation and demolition of buildings alone amounts to 7.7 million tons annually, of which 58 percent is landfilled, combusted or exported,” the summary says.

 The researchers say the state’s two largest landfills that accept C&D materials, the Town of Brookhaven Landfill and Seneca Meadows, together comprise more than 30 percent of the state’s C&D landfill capacity, but both are scheduled to close or stop accepting C&D materials by the end of next year.